Elizaveta Levina: Recognition

 She was awarded the Vijay Nair Collegiate Professorship in 2017.

 She was an invited speaker at the 2018 International Congress of Mathematicians, speaking in the section on Probability and Statistics.
 She has been chosen as a 2019 Medallion Lecturer for the IMS.

 Professor Liza Levina is a “Thomson-ISI highly cited” researcher.

 She received University of Michigan Distinguished Faculty Achievement Award in 2019.
 This honor is awarded university-wide to five senior faculty members annually.

+In 2026, she was elected to the National Academy of Sciences.

 Family

 Levina's husband, Edward Ionides, is also a professor of statistics at the University of Michigan.
 They have three children.